 The first ring is prestige and government.
 At the very core of Püertagœ is the Senate House, a white alabaster domed building, built upon a pedestal-esque foundation.
 This was built this way so that it sits higher than the buildings surrounding it, as if a golden egg of a dragon, guarded by all the rings and peoples of Püertagœ.
 Circling it are 12 mansions, architecturally similar to Grecian temples.
 Each one is the home of one of the 12 Greater Families, the founding families of Püertagœ itself.
 Leading down the slope from the the Senate house and the 12 mansions are tiered gardens, separating the 1% and government from the rest of the civilians.

 Throughout the gardens too, one can come across very spread out pavilions.
-There are about 4 pavilions in total, and there, it is not uncommon to find members of the 12 practicing swordsmanship, or children of the 12 playing in the shade.
+There are countless pavilions, and there, it is not uncommon to find members of the 12 practicing swordsmanship, or children of the 12 playing in the shade.
 Even those who live in the 2nd Ring are welcome.
 It is truly not only simply a green paradise at the heart of a city of stone, but a garden of the elite.

 The richness of architecture is still apparent here in the second ring.
 Of course, this is all high class living, but the houses, like condos in a skyscraper here on Earth, make up the second ring.
 The gardens are mirrored here, but as a waterfall of greenery in between residences.